BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

       {
         // retrieve the result
         auto result = getResult();
-        // check if this result should be considered "good" if( IsValidResult(result) ) {
+        // check if this result is "good" if( IsValidResult(result) ) {
           return NodeStatus::SUCCESS;
         }